installation/webmin/plugins/csf/README.md

 Default temp dir is ````/tmp/Webmin````, this can be changed in install script.

 By default, the installer logs into ````$TMP/install.log```` and ````$TMP/error.log````.
 Check these for further info about the installation process.

-## Dependencies
-* Package manager (apt or yum)
-* HTTP Client (curl, wget or fetch)

-Dependencies will be installed during the progress, but installing them on your own is advised.

 ## Installation